sherocktong/carbonized/README.md

 <strong>Purple</strong>, often associated with rare purple dyes historically produced for special works of art, is used for <strong>special text</strong>, including special characters (standalone or within syntax units), vim tags, and debugging statements.</p>

 <p><img src="http://www.colorhexa.com/ab7298.png" height="24" width="42" />
-<strong>Pink</strong>, the colour of springtime blossoms, is used for <strong>object names</strong>, including the names of variables and functions.
-To code is to cause countless objects to blossom into existence as one types their names.</p>
+<strong>Pink</strong>, the colour of spring blossoms, is used for <strong>object names</strong>, including the names of variables and functions.
+To code is to bring countless objects blossoming into existence as one types their names.</p>